Model for transitional turbulence in a planar shear flow: Linear stability

+Stability of the uniform states is indicated in the bifurcation diagram of figure~\ref{fig:local_dyn}b.
+The laminar state is linearly stable for all $Re$, independently of $(k_x,k_z)$.
+The lower-branch turbulent states are unstable.
+The focus is on possible instability of the upper-branch turbulent states.
+At large $Re$ the upper branch is linearly stable, as expected since uniform turbulence is the observed state in model simulations.
+With decreasing $Re$, a positive real eigenvalue first appears at a critical Reynolds number $Re_c = 85.1$.
+Hence, for $Re < Re_c$ uniform turbulence is unstable to spatial modulations, as indicated by the dashed portion of the upper branch in figure~\ref{fig:local_dyn}b, and as seen in figures~\ref{fig:panels_small}c and \ref{fig:panels_1D}f.

-With the model, we can directly address the transition from uniform turbulence to patterns via linear stability analysis.
-Straightforward linearization of the model equations about $(\uss,\qss)$ gives an eigenvalue problem for the temporal growth rates of linear modes of the form $\hat{\bu} \exp(ik_x x + ik_z z)$ \cite{SM}.
-With decreasing $Re$, a positive real eigenvalue first appears at a critical Reynolds number $Re_c = 85.1$, with a wavelength $\lambda_c = 23.7$ and tilt angle $\theta_c = 22.5^\circ$.
-Figure~\ref{fig:fig3} shows the maximum growth rates in the $(k_x, k_z)$ plane for $Re$ just below $Re_c$ (Fig.~\ref{fig:fig3}(b)) and just above the onset of bistability (Fig.~\ref{fig:fig3}(a)).
-With decreasing $Re$ the unstable region enlarges and the fastest growing mode shifts to larger wavelengths and a slightly lower tilt angle ($\lambda \approx 32$ and $\theta \approx 21.5^\circ$ at $Re = 73$).
-These results align very well with Kashyap \textit{et al.}~\cite{kashyap2022linear} who extracted evidence of a linear instability of uniform turbulence in plane Poiseuille flow (pPf) and obtained a critical angle of $\theta_c \approx 23^ \circ$.
-Nonlinear model simulations indicate that the bifurcation to bands at $Re_c$ is supercritical.
+Figure~\ref{fig:stability} shows the maximum growth rates in the $(k_x, k_z)$ plane for two values of $Re$: one just above the saddle-node marking the appearance of the upper branch and one just below $Re_c$ where instability sets in.
+A mode with wavenumbers $(k_x, k_z)$ corresponds to a stripped pattern with wavelength $\lambda = 2\pi/k = 2\pi/\sqrt{k_x^2+k_z^2}$ and angle $\theta$ to the streamwise direction, where $\tan \theta = k_x/k_z$.
+At the onset of instability, $Re = Re_c$, the critical values of the wavelength and angle are: $\lambda_c = 23.6$ and $\theta_c = 22.5^\circ$.
+With decreasing $Re$, the unstable region enlarges and the fastest growing mode shifts to larger wavelength and slightly lower angle ($\lambda \approx 32$ and $\theta \approx 21.5^\circ$ at $Re = 73$).
+These results align very well with evidence of a linear instability of uniform turbulence in plane Poiseuille flow at a critical angle of $\theta_c \approx 23^ \circ$ \cite{kashyap2022linear}.
+Nonlinear model simulations of the 1D tilted domain setup show that the bifurcation to bands at $Re_c$ and $\theta_c$ is supercritical.
+That is, modulation strength grows continuously from zero as $Re$ is decreased below $Re_c$ with $\theta$ fixed at $\theta_c$.
+The transition is not hysteretic.
+The bifurcation in the model is not always supercritical, however; for some fixed angles and wavelengths, the transition from uniform turbulence to bands as $Re$ is decreased is subcritical.
+This is will discussed in a separate publication.